Preventing Dog Heat Exhaustion

 - For water-averse dogs, consider a cooling body wrap, damp towels, or a cold pack on the head - but be careful not to overdo it, as it can cause shock.

-- If your dog has long hair or a thick coat, maybe get her a haircut for the hot months.
+- If your dog has long hair or a thick coat, maybe get them a haircut for the hot months.

-- If you dog seems to be getting overheated, immediately move her to a cooler area, either indoors to air conditioning or in the shade.
+- If you dog seems to be getting overheated, immediately move them to a cooler area, either indoors to air conditioning or in the shade.